eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 1. Get the lists of all followers and all followings.

 2. _Optional_: Get details about each account.
-This can run for **hours**; we're limited to 100 accounts/hour.
+This can run for **hours** as we're limited to 100 accounts/hour.
     - You will get details including:
-      - number of posts, followers, followings
+      - number of posts, followers and followings
       - number of their followers that you follow
       - date of their last post
       - are they a business account?